Aston Martin Vantage (2005): Overview

 While the V8 Vantage was never a common car, the success of the model is highlighted by the completion of chassis number 10,000 – a specially ordered Onyx coupé delivered to a customer in the USA – during the first half of 2008.
 While the production of 10,000 cars is a tiny number by the standards of typical car manufacturers, it was a significant milestone for an Aston Martin – the DB9 being the only other model to have achieved that number.
-By the end of production in 2017, Aston Martin had produced 15,417 V8 Coupés, 6,231 V8 Roadsters, 2,551 V12 Coupés, and 501 V12 Roadsters.
+By the end of production in 2017, Aston Martin had produced 15,417 V8 coupés, 6,231 V8 Roadsters, 2,551 V12 Coupés, and 465 V12 Roadsters (363 V12 S Roadsters, 101 V12 Roadsters and 1 V12 GT Roadster).
 While strong demand for the Vantage contributed to Aston Martin's health during this period, it is equally true that the relatively low production of all Aston Martins means seeing a V8 or V12 from this generation remains a rare treat.
 For perspective, during the same period, Porsche was producing over 20,000 911s annually and have built more than 1 million 911 variants in total.

 Design credit for the original V8 Vantage has been disputed.
 The design is officially credited to Henrik Fisker, design director of Aston Martin at the time the Vantage was introduced.
 However, some sources, including Callum himself, claim that Ian Callum, director of design for Jaguar at the time and former director of design at Aston Martin, was responsible for creating a large amount of the design for the Vantage during his time at Aston Martin, before Fisker joined the company.
 In an interview with Car and Driver, when asked how much of the V8 Vantage was completed under his watch, Callum replies "I would say a good 80 percent.
 In fact, we started the V-8 first and then shelved it while we did the DB9—that’s why they’re quite similar".
+Since its launch in 2005, the Vantage series were offered with a wide range of personalisation options, particularly in the interior.